This article provides a brief overview of technology in MicroStation CONNECT …

 Item Types, new to MicroStation CONNECT, are meta data that define data types.
 In other words, a schema.
-Item Types are not graphic elements; rather, they represent a MicroStation capability for storing structured alpha-numeric data, Bentley Systems terminology for data stored in Item Types includes 'business data' and 'EC Schema data'.
+Item Types are not graphic elements; rather, they represent a MicroStation capability for storing structured alpha-numeric data on an object.
+Item data can be attached to an element, reference or DGN model.
+Bentley Systems terminology for data stored in Item Types includes 'business data' and 'EC Schema data'.

 MicroStation CONNECT introduced Reports.
 Reports is an analytic tool.
 It extracts alphanumeric data (business data) from your DGN file, model, elements or elsewhere.
 When Item Types are in use, Reports can extract Item instance data attached to your DGN model or elements.